deeptools/deepTools/docs/content/list_of_tools.rst

     $ bamCoverage --help

--  Output format of plots should be indicated by the file ending, e.g.
-   ``MyPlot.pdf`` will return a pdf file, ``MyPlot.png`` a png-file
+- Output format of plots should be indicated by the file ending, e.g. ``MyPlot.pdf`` will return a pdf file, ``MyPlot.png`` a png-file
 - All tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization, as you can then use the data matrices produced by deepTools with your favorite plotting tool, such as R
 - The vast majority of command line options are also available in Galaxy (in a few cases with minor changes to their naming).

 Parameters to decrease the run time
 """""""""""""""""""""""""""""""""""

 -  ``numberOfProcessors`` - Number of processors to be used For example, setting ``--numberOfProcessors 10`` will split up the workload internally into 10 chunks, which will be processed in parallel.
 -  ``region`` - Process only a single genomic region.
-                        This is particularly useful when you're still trying to figure out the best parameter setting, e.g., for certain plots.
-You can focus on a certain genomic region by setting, e.g., ``--region chr2`` or ``--region chr2:100000-200000``
+                        This is particularly useful when you're still trying    to figure out the best parameter setting.
+You can focus on a certain genomic region by setting, e.g., ``--region chr2`` or
+                        ``--region chr2:100000-200000``

 These parameters are optional and available throughout almost all deepTools.